Close Menu

 Disagreement among historians and researchers as to the veracity of historical accounts is quite common.
 All surviving literature about Alexander the Great was written 300 years after his death, so who knows what parts are true and what parts are exaggerated.
 The Gospels were written decades after Christ’s crucifixion, though this fact is also controversial among scholars.
 Was Caligula really a depraved lunatic as portrayed in the 1979 movie Caligula and in the British television series I, Claudius?
 It is hard to say because the unflattering accounts were written by bitter enemies who had a strong motivation to paint him in the worst possible light.

-History is written by the victors.
-Question for students (and subscribers): How will our generation and time go down in history?
+Question for students (and subscribers) to ponder: How will our generation and time go down in history?
 Only time will tell.
-Feel free to give us your assessment of the Ballet of Chestnuts and your predictions about how history will treat our era in the comments section below this article.
+Also, what is your assessment of the Ballet of Chestnuts?
+Finally, what are your predictions about how history will treat our era?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!